gregorwolf/epmbp-consumer-app/README.md

 # EPM Business Partner - Consumer App

-This example application demonstrates how to use a custom built OData Service with the SAP Cloud SDK for NodeJS and the SAP Cloud Application Programming Model.
-And that with authentication and principal propagation.
-So that the service in the ABAP Backend is called not with a technical user, but with the user that was authenticated in the SAP Cloud Platform.
+This example application demonstrates how to use an OData Service available on the [SAP Gateway Demo Server - ES5](https://developers.sap.com/tutorials/gateway-demo-signup.html) with the SAP Cloud SDK for NodeJS and the SAP Cloud Application Programming Model.

+You can also run this app against your on premise [ABAP Developer Edition](https://blogs.sap.com/2019/07/01/as-abap-752-sp04-developer-edition-to-download/) using the SAP Cloud Connection.
+Here you can then configure end-to-end authentication with principal propagation.
+In that case the service in the ABAP Backend is called not with a technical user, but with the user that was authenticated in the SAP Cloud Platform.

 This example wouldn't work without the help of [Dennis Hempfing](https://github.com/mr-flannery) who steped in to help in this questions: